ghc-proposals/ghc-proposals/proposals/0741-scoped-values.rst

 However such a library would not achieve the same level of robustness and ease of use that this proposal advocates for.
-If we want implicit parameters to be a simpler alternative to ``ReaderT``, then they should be usable without much boilerplate nor advanced tricks.
+If we want scoped values to be a simpler alternative to ``ReaderT``, then they should be usable without much boilerplate nor advanced tricks.

 Moreover typechecker plugins have a high maintenance cost, which